 Back on our tracks and across Place des Epices, where slave auctions used to take place in the not- so- distant past, we are heading towards the square, more precisely just behind it, where the preserved vegetables market takes shelter.
 Once our olives purchased, we are pressing on to the riad, just when the heat starts stifling.

 Now it’s time for action.
 Aprons on, we are handed the necessary kitchen ware and off we go.
-It seems that I will be in charge of preparing the chicken tagine while Leila will supervise the zaalouk, a popular tapenade made out of smoked aubergines, tomatoes and garlic.
-I’m a fiend for zaalouk so I will certainly peep over.
+It seems that I will be in charge of preparing the chicken tagine while my colleague will supervise the zaalouk, a popular tapenade made out of smoked aubergines, tomatoes and garlic.
+I’m a fiend for zaalouk so I will certainly peak in.
 Before anything else, Aicha sets about by rinsing the chicken parts… with lemon juice.
-By her account, the juice not only kills all the germs but also renders the chicken tender throughout the cooking.
+By her account, the juice not only neuters all the germs but also renders the chicken tender throughout the cooking.

 We place the tagine over the fire, not before wedging a metal plate in between to help diffuse the heat of the direct flame and avoid cracking the adobe tagine.
 TIP: never expose the tagine stewer to direct flame and settle the flame as low as possible.

 While the tagine is cooking, we place the aubergines next to the fire and turn them around so that they don’t burn.
 Once ready and pulled from the flame, Leila will sit down and peel them, before chopping them as fine as we can.
 We grind the tomatoes and the garlic and we mix it all with a good pinch of paprika, cumin, salt and pepper.
 We then place it all on the fire in a pan and slow cook it while mixing with a spoon occasionally.
 When I thought I played my part, Aicha showed up with a tray and informed me it was time for making Moroccan bread.